Eppo-exp/eppo-docs/docs/sdks/index.md

 ### High quality data capture

-Experimentation programs depend on high quality analytic data for tracking randomization assignment.
+Experimentation programs depend on high quality analytic data to track experiment assignments.
 Eppo's interface reinforces best practices: tracking *why* a user saw a variant (was it an override or a true randomized assignment?), identifying when a user moves from one target audience to another, and attributing experiment assignments to the precise moment a user was exposed to a new variant.

 When you use Eppo's SDKs, you'll pass in a logging callback function at initialization: